-36. It was submitted that while certain legal disputes may have arisen, their mere existence could not be used as a blanket justification for delay.
-It was the legal responsibility of the promoter under Section 11(3)(a) of the RERA Act to ensure the project was free of encumbrances, and these risks had not been proactively disclosed.
+35. It was submitted that while certain legal disputes may have arisen, the mere existence of litigation involving third parties could not be used as a blanket justification for delay.
+It was the legal responsibility of the promoter under Section 11(3)(a) of the RERA Act to ensure the project was free of encumbrances.

-37. The Complainant challenged the Respondent to produce any formal written communication that proactively disclosed delays.
-It was submitted that the pattern of repeatedly outlining and then dishonouring revised timelines reflected a calculated approach to deflect pressure.
+36. The Complainant challenged the Respondent to produce any formal written communication that proactively disclosed delays.
+It was submitted that the pattern of repeatedly outlining and then dishonouring revised timelines reflected a calculated approach to deflect pressure, and to now question the reasonableness of pursuing a claim under RERA was deeply unjust.

-38. The Complainant submitted that the claim for interest was a non-negotiable and unconditional statutory right under Section 18(1) of the Act.
-The reliance on force majeure due to COVID-19 was wholly misplaced as the Agreement was signed after the lockdown period.
-The Complainant, who had already paid over ₹93,20,006/- was not seeking cancellation but merely the rightful interest.
+37. The Complainant submitted that the claim for interest was a non-negotiable and unconditional statutory right under Section 18(1) of the Act.
+The reliance on force majeure due to COVID-19 was wholly misplaced as the Agreement was signed on 10th May 2021.
+The Complainant, who had already paid over ₹87 lakhs, was not seeking cancellation but merely the rightful interest.

-39. The Respondent's statement regarding compensation was stated to reflect complete insensitivity to the real and severe consequences faced by the Complainant, which had been clearly laid out in Form M. Specific hardships were detailed, including the displacement of aged parents, increased commute times, and mental agony.
+38. The Respondent's statement regarding compensation was stated to reflect complete insensitivity to the real and severe consequences faced by the Complainant, which had been clearly laid out in Form M.

-40. The Complainant strongly objected to the Respondent's claim that delivery was now scheduled for February 2026 and that the Complainant was in arrears.
-It was asserted that the Complainant had never agreed to any extension and was not in default, having paid over 90% of the consideration and was awaiting clarifications to release further payments.
+39. The Complainant strongly objected to the Respondent's claim that delivery was now scheduled for February 2026 and that the Complainant had defaulted on payments.
+It was asserted that the Complainant had never agreed to any extension and was not in arrears, having paid 82% of the consideration as of March 2021.
 The Respondent's "unconditional undertaking" was stated as not waiving their legal liability for interest.

-41. The response regarding the Complainant agreeing to the delay was described as another attempt to deflect responsibility using afterthought excuses.
+40. The response regarding the Complainant agreeing to the delay was described as another attempt to deflect responsibility using afterthought excuses.
 It was stated that the Complainant never agreed to excuse the delay.
 The new claim about rocky terrain reflected a lack of due diligence and was a foreseeable project risk, not force majeure.

-42. The Respondent's statement that the Complainant was not entitled to any relief was described as a sweeping and baseless denial of liability.
+41. The Respondent's statement that the Complainant was not entitled to any relief was described as a sweeping and baseless denial of liability.
 It was submitted that the Respondent's generic claim that the delay was "beyond their control" had been repeatedly refuted.

-43. Finally, it was submitted that the Respondent's characterization of the complaint as "preposterous" and "false" was unfounded.
+42. Finally, it was submitted that the Respondent's characterization of the complaint as "preposterous" and "false" was unfounded.
 The Respondent's claimed reputation could not override the specific facts of the case.
-It was prayed that the Hon'ble Authority take cognizance of the material facts, the delay in possession, and the legitimate concerns raised, and pass appropriate directions.
+The Complainants respectfully prayed that the Hon'ble Authority take cognizance of the material facts and pass appropriate directions.